edwardcallow/tesco-jargon/t.md

 > ![Direct](assets/images/tag-direct.png)

 #### Tesco product number (TPN)
-A unique number given by Tesco to every product we sell which is shown on a label on the shelf edge.
+A type of unique number given by Tesco to every product we sell which is shown on a label on the shelf edge.

 #### Tesco supplier collection
 When Tesco vehicles collect loads from a supplier on their way back to the depot.